naturalis/nba-docs/content/doc-spec-services/specimen.md

 [PURL services](/purl-services)).

 ## Collection types
-All of our more than 8 million specimens are categorised into different subcollections (e.g. mammals, aves, petrology or paleobotany, birdsounds, …).
+All specimens are categorised into different subcollections (e.g. mammals, aves, petrology or paleobotany, birdsounds, observations, …).
 The following query retrieves the names of all available collections and their specimen counts.

 {{%nba-link%}}specimen/getDistinctValues/collectionType{{%/nba-link%}}